Ibtesam-Mahmood/Rime-SDK/README.md

 :+1: `GetChannels` is called for the first time automatically in the `InitializeRime` event.

 #### Create Channel Event <a name="7.4.3"></a>
-Calls the `RimeApi.createChannel` request passing in the `users` directly to the request.
+Calls the `RimeAPI.createChannel` request passing in the `users` directly to the request.
 Adds and sorts the new channel to the `RimeLiveState`. an `onSuccess` callback returns the newly created channel.
 ```dart

 //Example